-The DMS requires all DMSObjects to be assigned to a folder (accept DMSNotes, they can be attached to a DMSObject).
+The DMS requires all DMS objects to be assigned to a folder (accept DMSNote, they can be attached to a DMSObject).
 Only after adding the object to a folder the whole functionality of the DMS is available to manage and edit this object.
 Moving it from one folder to another folder is possible, but deleting the assignment is not.

 As expected the life cycle of a DMSObject ends with its deletion.
 In the case of deletion interface DMSArchiver is invoked which can be used to archive some relevant data.
-The default implementation does nothing but the implementation of this interface can be replaced by the system administration in section DMS).
+The default implementation does nothing but the implementation of this interface can be replaced by the system administration in configuration section DMS.